eth-protocol-fellows/protocol-studies/docs/eps/intro.md

 Talks and calls are announced week in advance based on the schedule above.
 Recordings of all talks can be found on [Youtube](https://www.youtube.com/@ethprotocolfellows) or [StreamEth](https://streameth.org/archive?organization=ethereum_protocol_fellowship) archive.

-Apart of these, there are less regular, ad-hoc hangout calls for informal chats and getting to know each other.
-Join the Discord group to get notified about all the events.
+Apart from weekly lectures, there are less regular, ad-hoc hangout calls for informal chats and calls for wiki contributors working the content.
+Join the Discord group to get notified about all of these events.

 ## Participate